hashicorp/terraform-provider-tfe/website/docs/d/workspace_ids.html.markdown

 ## Argument Reference

 The following arguments are supported.
-Either one of `names` or `tag_names` or both is required.
+At least one of `names` or `tag_names` must be present.
+Both can be used together.

 * `names` - (Optional) A list of workspace names to search for.
 Names that don't match a real workspace will be omitted from the results, but are not an error.